AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 **Track changes**

 You can keep a track of all updates made on a document by enabling the Track changes mode.
 After enabling the track changes, all insertions and deletions are captured in the document.
 All deleted content is highlighted using Strikethrough and all insertions are highlighted in green color text.
 In addition, you also get the change bars at the edge of the topic page.
-Again, a red bar is shown for deleted content and green bar is shown for added content.
-In case there is addition and deletion on the same line, then both green and red bars are shown.
+Again, a red bar is shown for deleted content and a green bar is shown for added content.
+In case there is an addition and deletion on the same line, then both green and red bars are shown.

 The following screenshot highlights the deleted and inserted content along with the change bars:

 ![](images/track-changes-content.png){width="650" align="left"}

 A typical use case for tracking changes in a document can be for doing peer review.
-You can enable track changes and share your document for review, the reviewer then makes changes with track changes ON.
+You can enable track changes and share your document for review, and the reviewer then makes changes with track changes ON.
 When you receive the document, you should then have a mechanism to view the suggested updates along with a convenient way to accept or reject changes.

 Experience Manager Guides provides the Tracked changes feature that contains information about the updates made in the document.
 The Tracked changes feature provides information about what updates were made, who made them, and at what time.
 Using the Tracked changes feature, you can also easily accept or reject the suggested updates in the document.